sonv/Vevoicoinguon/7.typ

 and he replied, “That’s old Minh — who else?”

 After that meeting,
-the “Reorganized Việt Nam Quốc Dân Đảng” appeared
+the Việt Nam Quốc Dân Đảng cải tổ appeared
 (to counter Vũ Hồng Khanh’s faction).
 In the list of founders was the name of “old Minh.”
 From then on, the Quốc Dân Đảng — especially Vũ Hồng Khanh